xzel23/utility/README.md

 - LangUtil: added two new methods, LangUtil.asUnmodifiableSortedListSet() and LangUtil.asUnmodifiableList(),
   and the implementing classes
+- LangUtil.isOfKnownImmutableType
-- TextAttributes storage has been changed from a TreeMap to a custom SortedSet implementation (s.a.) backed by a sorted array, greatly reducing memory consumption (in my tests up to 80% less).
+- TextAttributes storage has been changed from a TreeMap to a custom SortedSet implementation (s.a.) backed by a sorted array, greatly reducing memory consumption (in tests up to 80%).
 This change is transparent.
 - FxUtil.runOnNextFrame()

 ### 18.5.1